I recently saw a neat trick on Twitter from Stephen Hay, who says that:

 Set up formatprg to filter selection through pandoc

-command could be used for the task of formatting plain text files with hard-wrapping.
+In episode 18 of Vimcasts, I demonstrated how the external par command could be used for the task of formatting plain text files with hard-wrapping.

 As long as we’re using Vim version 8.0.0179 (or newer), we can use a similar technique here.

-for HTML files to use our pandoc pipeline:
+This autocommand sets formatprg for HTML files to use our pandoc pipeline:

 if has("autocmd") let pandoc_pipeline = "pandoc --from=html --to=markdown" let pandoc_pipeline .= " | pandoc --from=markdown --to=html" autocmd FileType html let &l:formatprg=pandoc_pipeline endif

-That means we can filter the current line through pandoc by pressing gqq
+That means we can filter the current line through pandoc by pressing gqq.

-Or we can filter the entire buffer by pressing gg
+Or we can filter the entire buffer by pressing gg then gqG.

-Or we can switch to visual mode, and gq
+Or we can switch to visual mode, and gq will filter only the selected lines.

-Update: When I originally published this episode, I assumed that the formatprg
+Update: When I originally published this episode, I assumed that the formatprg option could be set for each buffer independently.

 I was wrong then, but this is now possible since this patch by Sung Pae was accepted into Vim core.